Azure/ResourceModules/docs/wiki/Known issues.md

 which we don't have deployed using the dependencies pipeline for cost reasons.

+## Microsoft.Management/managementGroups

+The Management Group deployment is not working when applying role assignments at management group scope.

+Further details are provided in issue [#1342](https://github.com/Azure/ResourceModules/issues/1342) as well as in issue [#6832](https://github.com/Azure/bicep/issues/6832) in the Bicep board.

 ## Microsoft.Network/vpnGateways

 The module has a dependency on a pre-existing Virtual Hub which we don't have deployed using the dependencies pipeline for cost reasons.